 We’d love to hear your ideas for original feature stories.
-We are not engaging new columnists at this point.
+We are not engaging writers for new ongoing columns at this point.

 Please read these entire submission guidelines before submitting your pitch.
 Pitches that do not meet our guideline criteria will be returned unread.

-We’re interested in journalistic articles, personal narratives, profiles, humorous essays, and creative non-fiction on topics ranging from exercise, fitness, health, sports, and wellness; to addiction, survival, and recovery; to feminist pregnancy and parenting; to environmental health and ecology; to body image issues; to articles about sex and healthy sexuality; to healthcare and reproductive rights politics; to stories of global interest; and lots more that’s not listed here.
+We’re interested in journalistic articles, personal narratives, profiles, humorous essays, creative non-fiction, original cartoons, and (sometimes) poetry on topics ranging from exercise, fitness, health, sports, and wellness; to addiction, survival, and recovery; to feminist pregnancy and parenting; to environmental health and ecology; to body image issues; to articles about sex and healthy sexuality; to healthcare and reproductive rights politics; to stories of global interest; and lots more that’s not listed here.